 - If someone develops a new function somewhere else on the project, is it likely that they follow the programming language’s code conventions?

 An honest answer will point to no on both questions.
 Overcomplex code is something that we, developers, are used to find.
 We know by heart that it takes time to understand and change the code.

 Now let's look at a refactored version of the previous code, and ask the same two questions.

 # Calculates and returns working days on a month, up and including a given date # Params: # +date+:: +Date+ object with the month to calulate and the date to stop def count_working_days_including(date) (date.at_beginning_of_month..date).count do |day| (1..5).cover?(day.wday) && !BankHoliday.holiday_on?(day) end end

 Changing this piece of code is, by far, easier than changing the previous one.
-And contrarily to what usually runs through a developer's mind, when deadlines are tight, keeping the codebase small and well-organized helps.
+And contrary to what usually runs through a developer's mind, when deadlines are tight, keeping the codebase small and well-organized helps.

-The good thing about nurturing an unbroken window behavior is that, ultimately, it will propagate through the entire development team, and impact all projects in the company.
+The good thing about nurturing an unbroken window behavior is that, ultimately, it will propagate through the entire software development team, and impact all projects in the company.
 Hopefully, this will also work as a sign to other departments, and the philosophy gets adopted outside the realm of the company’s codebase.